Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution: Introduction

 Recent advances in LLMs present a novel methodological opportunity to address these limitations.
 LLM-based agent simulations can model entities with sophisticated cognitive architectures---including values, memory, perception, reasoning, and social dynamics---that generate emergent, complex behaviors~\citep{park2023generative, horton2023large}.
 This simulation paradigm allows us to observe interactions between moral cognition, behavior, and evolutionary outcomes under controlled conditions while providing rich, realistic psychological details that surpass traditional agent-based models~\citep{aher2023using}.
 Nevertheless, the existing methods barely support research on morality evolution.

-To address the gaps, our research advances the study of human evolution through three primary contributions: 1) Methodological: We pioneer a computational approach using LLM-based agents to bring psychological realism to evolutionary simulations, overcoming the limitations of traditional abstract models; 2) Programmatic: We release \agentframe, an extensible agent framework, and \envframe, a versatile environment platform.
-Together, they enable multifaceted inquiry into social evolution—from norm formation to inter-group conflict—through both long-term and scenario-based simulation; 3) Empirical: We conduct novel experiments to determine how the evolutionary success of various moral dispositions is shaped by environmental pressures, cognitive limitations, and social configurations.
-Our simulation's emergent phenomena align with established social science theories, thereby validating our framework's ability to produce meaningful and interpretable results.
+To address the gaps, our research advances the study of human evolution through three primary contributions: 1) Methodological: We propose a new research paradigm (Fig.~\ref{fig:paradigm}) that relaxes both simplifications of prior work---agents become cognitive and the world becomes a prehistoric hunter-gatherer ecology---turning cognition and environment into first-class experimental variables; 2) Programmatic: We release \agentframe, an extensible agent framework, and \envframe, a versatile environment platform.
+Together, they enable multifaceted inquiry into social evolution—from norm formation to inter-group conflict—through both long-term and scenario-based simulation; 3) Empirical: We conduct experiments across multiple settings showing that cooperation is consistently favoured by selection, with universal and reciprocal morality exhibiting the most stable survival.
+We further identify cognition itself as a central mediator---most clearly through the cost of moral judgment, which shifts the winning moral type across settings, with a self-purging effect among selfish agents as an additional cognitive pattern---both difficult to study with traditional approaches.
+We validate robustness across multiple LLM backbones, architecture ablations, and prompt sensitivity analyses.